Weekly Post::: ask for the post from an Email!

 4. You can be personally identified with a winning team - the saints of God - Heb.
 11:24-25

-1. Building and maintaining a good Christian home is a great work - Josh.
+1. Building and maintaining a good Christian home is great to work with - Josh.
 24:15

 2. Being faithful in the work of the church is a great work - I Cor.
 15:58